Volunteer with the ROSE Project

 Kunaal Mohan is a co-founder of the ROSE project, an OAA intern architect, and Buddhist teacher-in-training.
 Working with communities is his passion in life.
 As an architect, he has worked primarily in the public and institutional sectors (affordable housing, community centers, hospitals, libraries), and gained extensive experience in project management, design development, and community leadership.
 Through the ROSE project, he hopes that every community will be able to make their own PPE to protect their community members.

-Dorina Simeonov is a visual communicator, knowledge mobilizer and policy enthusiast.
+Dorina Simeonov is a visual science communicator, knowledge mobilizer and policy enthusiast.
 She is the Policy and Knowledge Mobilization Manager at AGE-WELL, Canada’s technology and aging network.
+Dorina enjoys working with diverse teams to dream up innovative ways of sharing research.
 She has a formal education in the health sciences with a focus on methods and policy.
 She is a fierce mental health advocate and also the Operations Officer for Art the Science, a Canadian not-for-profit organization committed to celebrating the connections between art and science.

 Maria is a medical student at the University of Toronto and an Arts & Design student at OCAD University.
 She is a multimedia visual artist, fierce fashion fanatic, and a global surgery advocate.
 She’s interested in exploring the relationship between art and medicine and understanding their symbiotic nature.
 Follow her on Instagram @cryingoverfrilledsilk to see her works.

 Dr. Syed Rizvi